Ntombizakhona/CloudGlossary/README.md

 Glossary

-Coming soon!
 This glossary will cover cloud terms from "abstraction" to "zero trust", explained in a simple and easy-to-understand way.

-Additional Resources

-- What is Cloud Computing: (link unavailable)
-- The NIST Definition of Cloud Computing: (link unavailable)

 Contributing